Gocco printing the Loud Dog Holiday Chard

 Well, that future date finally arrived!
 In December we decided to break out my old Gocco and try printing these cards in house at Loud Dog.
 And by we, I mostly mean Emily.
 I think the office really enjoyed learning about this new process and it got all of us feeling the holiday spirit a bit more to see all of our “chards” lined up and drying along every surface in the office.
 Brian even took some warm and fuzzy video of the process-in-action to share the holiday nostalgia.*Riso did introduce a larger Gocco model for printing on things like T-Shirts, but for poster sized screen printing, traditional Serigraphy methods are still best.

 Hey!
-This wasn't written by a scope of pelicans!
+This wasn't written by a troop of baboons!
 It was written by Jodi Wing, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!